12 Project Management Methodologies: Your Guide

 While used primarily by the British government, the PRINCE2 method has been applied to projects in a variety of industries around the world.
 The method is designed to be scalable to fit a variety of projects.

-PRINCE2 is particularly popular in the UK and it is also used in more than 150 different countries.
+PRINCE2 is particularly popular outside the US — it is used in more than 150 different countries.
 If your project involves multinational stakeholders, it might be worth considering this method.
 The focus on robust organisation makes it more appropriate for complex yet predictable projects.

-The Project Management Body of Knowledge, or PMBOK for short, isn’t so much a methodology as a collection of best practices and guidelines outlined by the Project Management Institute (PMI).
+The Project Management Body of Knowledge, or PMBOK for short, is not so much a methodology as a collection of best practices and guidelines outlined by the Project Management Institute (PMI).

 Did you know?
-The PMBOK Guide is currently in its sixth edition, published in 2017.
+The PMBOK Guide is currently in its seventh edition, published in 2021.
 The reference was designed to be used alongside the Agile Practice Guide.

 The book, regularly updated by PMI, breaks down projects into five stages, often referred to as the lifecycle of a project: